MLCSU CHCNHS

 The LRM will discuss your reasons for requesting an appeal, understand the care domains you do not agree with and consider whether the process was properly followed.
 They will also make sure that all relevant information was taken into consideration during the CHC assessment.
 The LRM will try and address any questions but there are some things they cannot consider such as who delivered the care and how well it was managed, or the behaviour and knowledge of the professionals involved.
 This could possibly be looked at if you decide to make a complaint.

-Your completed appeal questionnaire and the completed Decision Support Tool (DST) will be the basis of the discussion at the LRM.
+Your completed appeal application form and the completed Decision Support Tool (DST) will be the basis of the discussion at the LRM.

-The LRM has an open session, you will be invited to this session to present your case and a closed session.
+The LRM has an open session, you will be invited to this session to present your case, there is also a closed session.
 During the closed session the team will consider your case, make a funding recommendation, and complete a Local Resolution report.

 Outcome of the Local Resolution Meeting